tunji-dev/tunji-dev/README.md

 - 👋 Hi, I’m @tunji-dev
-- 👀 I’m interested in data science, machine learning and material science (hence material informatics)
+- 👀 I’m interested in data science, and where it intersects with Finance, Sports, Materials Science
 - 🌱 I’m currently learning about machining learning algorithms
 - 💞️ I’m looking to collaborate on data analysis and cloud devops projects
 - 📫 How to reach me ... fagbemitunji92@gmail.com